 6. Pretend to be a pilot

 The Cockpit flight simulator offers the chance to pilot your own Boeing 737!
 Sign up for a 15- or 30-minute option and see what the cockpit looks and feels like for real pilots.
-The Cockpit is located in Terminal 3’s International Departure area, and recommends making a reservation.
+The Cockpit is located in Terminal 3’s International Departure area, and making a reservation is recommended.

 7. Go sightseeing

-Buses and trains aplenty connect the airport with Old Delhi in the city centre.
-Buses are cheap and a cultural experiences, but the Delhi Metro Airport Line gets you downtown a little faster.
+Many buses and trains connect the airport with Old Delhi in the city centre.
+Buses are cheap and a cultural experience, but the Delhi Metro Airport Line gets you downtown a little faster.
 Taxis might save a little time.
-Once you’re in the city, try out a tuk-tuk for a traffic experience like no other – not for the faint-hearted!
+Once in the city, try out a tuk-tuk for a traffic experience like no other – not for the faint-hearted!

-Start at the Qutub Minar, a UNESCO World Heritage Site known for its well-preserved architecture, including the main minaret, which was built in the late 12th century.
+You can start at the Qutub Minar, a UNESCO World Heritage Site known for its well-preserved architecture, including the main minaret built in the late 12th century.
 Swing by the India Gate, dedicated to the Indians who fought and died in World War I, then explore the Red Fort, a castle for Mughal emperors that dates to the 1600s.
 Head to Connaught Place for shops and restaurants.

-Make sure you leave plenty of time to navigate back to the airport and process through Security for your next flight.
+Make sure you leave plenty of time to return to the airport and process through Security for your next flight.

 8. WiFi